How To Use TTX Gym

 ! summary

-This scenario depicts an unusal login to a critical system.
+This scenario depicts an unusual login to a critical system.

 @ Stage 1: Identification